Quick Summary

-Theanine, L-Theanine or gamma-glutamylethylamide is a non-protein amino acid which is similar in structure to glutamine; the most abundant amino acid in our bodies.
-Originally extracted from green tea leaves, Theanine has been researched for its potential calming and sedative properties.
+L-Theanine, also known as gamma-glutamylethylamide, is a non-protein amino acid structurally similar to glutamine, the most abundant amino acid in the human body.
+First identified in green tea leaves in 1949, L-Theanine has been extensively studied for its potential calming and cognitive-enhancing properties.

 Where Does L-Theanine Come From?